-My PhD research focuses on establishing methodological and theoretical frameworks for investigating the potential of mummification as a funerary tradition in Iron Age Britain (ca. 800 BC - 43 AD), to attempt to interpret the unusual burials found in the mortuary record of this time period; where the body of the dead is arranged in such a way that active anthropogenic manipulation is implied, such as bodies found in an exceptionally tightly contracted position whilst maintaining its anatomical articulation and/or in coffin burials.
+My PhD research focuses on establishing scientific methods and theoretical frameworks for investigating curation in Iron Age Britain (ca. 800 BC - AD 100), to aid interpretations of unusual burials found in the mortuary record of this time period; where the body of the dead is arranged in such a way that active anthropogenic manipulation is implied, such as bodies found in exceptionally tightly contracted positions whilst maintaining their anatomical articulation and instances of coffin and basket burials.

-MSc in Human Osteology and Funerary Archaeology, University of Sheffield (2015 - 2016).
+2016: MSc in Human Osteology and Funerary Archaeology, University of Sheffield (Distinction).

 2015: BA (Joint Hons.) in Archaeology and Anthropology, University of Manchester (First Class).

 Royal Anthropological Institute (since 2021), Student Fellow

 Manchester Classical Association (since 2021), Member